 Self-catering apartments are available in Reykjavik, and there are several to choose from.
-Some travellers prefer the flexibility and independence they offer.
+Some travelers prefer the flexibility and independence they offer.
 They are also a good option for families or those traveling in groups.
 The cost usually comes in anywhere between the price of a hostel and a good hotel.
 One of the advantages is that it can be a cheaper option, and you’ll be able to save money when it comes to meals because you can shop and cook at home.
 As well as apartments in town, there are also self-catering holiday cottages on the edge of the city, which may offer you the best of both worlds.

-Reykjavik offers a lot of choice for hotels, and more recently the number of higher-end hotels has increased.
+Reykjavik offers a lot of choices for hotels, and more recently the number of higher-end hotels has increased.
 That said, you could pretty much find a hotel for any budget.
 Slightly out of town are the Hilton Reykjavik and the Radisson Blu hotel offering great views and restaurants.
 Both are at the upper end of the budget.
-There are a number of design-driven hotels in Reykjavik, such as the Hotel Borg in the city centre, which has a reputation for being ideally located and sophisticated.
-Inside the city centre is Fosshótel – it’s a chain that offers a variety of rooms and budget options.
+There are a number of design-driven hotels in Reykjavik, such as the Hotel Borg in the city center, which has a reputation for being ideally located and sophisticated.
+Inside the city center is Fosshótel – it’s a chain that offers a variety of rooms and budget options.
 They also have hotels in other parts of the country.